Not logged in

 Players 1 and 2 (top) play against players 3 and 4 (bottom).
 Creeps are sent to both opponents and if a creep passes through one's game board completely, it will be transfared to the team mate's game board.
 Winners are both team mates of the last surviving team.

 Similar to 2vs2 but both team mates share a common game board and have to combine their powers to win.
+Credits but not income are shared equally.
 Both team mates may build towers anywhere at their common board but each of them will control its own towers only.
 Winners are both team mates of the last surviving team.

 Try out advanced tactics or just have some fun playing Sandbox.
 In Sandbox mode there are no winners and no losers, you even cannot die.
 It's just about trying out new things.